-Small Steps Counselling Service Guidance Counselling
+Small Steps Counselling Service Counselling Support

 There are many reasons why you might seek counselling, perhaps as a recommendation from your GP; or you may have well-meaning family or friends suggesting counselling, you may just know there’s something ‘not quite right’ but you’re not really sure what is wrong.

-The reason you find yourself looking for counselling is not the key factor – what is important is to be open and honest during sessions so that as we work.
-We can grasp what is happening in your life and work together towards building a more positive and rewarding life.
+The reason you find yourself looking for counselling is not the key factor – what is important is to be open and honest during sessions so that as we work, we can grasp what is happening in your life and work together towards building a more positive and rewarding life.

 Sessions with me provide the time and space to explore your reality with someone who does not doubt what you are saying.
 I will work with you in a compassionate and non-judgmental approach, providing you a safe environment to help you achieve realistic goals.